chatmail/dkim-milter/README.md

 Overrides can be applied to recipients (given in the `RCPT TO:` SMTP command), and to senders (in the *Sender* or *From* headers).

-This design, with main config whose `[signing]`/`[verification]` parameters can be overridden with some granularity, should be flexible enough to implement many configuration requirements.
+This design, with main config whose parameters can be overridden with some granularity, should be flexible enough to implement many configuration requirements.

 ### Sign/verify decision

-TODO

 For all messages passed to DKIM Milter, the decision whether the message should undergo verification or signing is made in the following way.

-If a message comes from an *authorised* source and is submitted by an *originator* that matches a configured *signing sender*, then the message is signed; in all other cases, the message is verified instead.
-A message is *authorised* if it comes from a local IP address or is submitted by an authenticated sender.
+If a message comes from a *trusted source* and is submitted by an *originator* that matches a configured *signing sender*, then the message is signed.
+If a message comes from an untrusted source, it is verified instead.
+In other words, a message from a trusted source is authorised or eligible for signing; it is not eligible for verification.

+A *trusted source* is either a connection from an IP address in `trusted_networks` (default: loopback), or, if `trust_authenticated_senders` is set (default: yes), a sender that has been authenticated.

 The *originator* of a message is taken from the message’s *Sender* header if present, else from the message’s *From* header.
 (Usually, *Sender* is not present, so the originator will be taken from *From*; however, if *From* contains multiple mailboxes, *Sender* must be included according to RFC 5322, and thus the originator will then be taken from *Sender*.)

+*Signing senders* are senders (domains or email addresses) for which a signing key and signing configuration have been set up.
+They are configured in the table referenced by parameter `signing_senders`.

-Some of the above will be made configurable in the future.
-The operating mode can also be configured with the `mode` parameter.
+The operating mode (sign-only, verify-only, or automatic per the above procedure) can also be configured with the `mode` parameter.

 ### Basic usage